UPPMAX/NAISS_Slurm/docs/concepts.md

     - The description of the computational work is typically done by a script (this course)

 ## Comment on priorities
 The priority of a jobs is affected by a number of factors.
-These include:
+These may include:

    - The time the job has already spent in queue
    - How many resources (e.g. CPU hours) the project has used in relation to the allocated resources